 For many business blogs sit at the heart of their content marketing strategy, and for small business especially it has become one of the most popular and effective types of content marketing.

-However, blogging is not just for small businesses, because they are proven to be one of the best and most cost effective ways to improve SEO, drive more organic traffic to your site from search engines, and especially with a tight marketing budget, supplement whatever advertising you can afford with highly effective inbound content.
+However, blogging is not just for small businesses, because they are proven to be one of the best and most cost effective ways to improve SEO/B2B SEO, drive more organic traffic to your site from search engines, and especially with a tight marketing budget, supplement whatever advertising you can afford with highly effective inbound content.